Skip to content

 Q & A about masticatory system complaints

 Occlusal therapy refers to the treatment of masticatory (chewing) system disorders (temporomandibular disorders, TMD) such as masticatory muscle or jaw joint symptoms due to bruxism (teeth grinding).
-The treatment may include providing the patient with advice, physiotherapy and the use of a bruxism splint.
+The treatment may include providing the patient with advice and self-care instructions as well as physiotherapy and the use of a bruxism splint.
 If necessary, pain and other symptoms can be be alleviated with painkillers.

 Jaw joint clicking is a fairly common problem that may occur when the mouth is opened or closed.
 The most common cause is reversible disc displacement.
 If the jaw joint sounds are not associated with pain, treatment is not necessary.